Dilrukshi-Siriwardena/lost-and-found/README.md

 ProtectedRoute for private routes

-🔑 Token is stored in localStorage and automatically attached to API requests.
+Token is stored in localStorage and automatically attached to API requests.

-🧭 Routing
+**Routing**

 All routes are defined in routes/AppRoutes.tsx.